Opportunities for Imaging Light Nuclei with a Second Interaction Region at the Electron-Ion Collider: Results

 \subsection{The detection efficiency for events with different vector mesons}

-In exclusive vector meson production, one can vary the dipole size by comparing different vector meson species.
+In exclusive vector meson production, one can compare different vector meson species as a probe to different equivalent dipole sizes that are determined by the mass of the dipole quark-antiquark pairs.
 Differences found in the momentum transfer $t$ distributions could be a sensitive probe of the saturation dynamics~\cite{Toll:2012mb, Klein:2016yzr, Sambasivam:2019gdd, PhysRevC.81.025203}.
 In Fig.~\ref{fig:W_diffVM}, the detection efficiency as a function of $W$ for different coherent VMs production ($J/\psi$, $\phi$ and $\rho$) of $e^{3}\rm{He}$ with collision energy of $18\times183~\rm{GeV}^{2}$ is shown.
 The results for coherent events with different VM productions are represented by different colors.
 Since the mass of the $\rho$ particle is the lightest, the distribution of coherent $\rho$ production goes to the smallest $W$ value, which is $2~\rm{GeV}$.
 Moreover, within the range of $W < 6~\rm{GeV}$, its detection efficiency is nearly 1.
 However, once $W$ surpasses $6~\rm{GeV}$, the detection efficiency decreases rapidly, and at around $W = 14~\rm{GeV}$, the detection efficiency drops to 0.
 In the case of coherent $\phi$ production, the detection efficiency remains nearly 1 for the $W$ range of $3~\rm{GeV}$ to $9~\rm{GeV}$, and then it rapidly decreases to nearly 0.
 For coherent $J/\psi$ production, the detectable range of $W$ is relatively broad, with detection efficiency close to 1 in the range of $10~\rm{GeV}<\it{W} < \rm{27~GeV}$, and it drops to 0 at $W\sim 37~\rm{GeV}$.